qlibs/mph/README.md

 #### TODO

- -githbu workflow
+- github workflow
- - support for custom indexes
+- memcpy speed up
- - unsafe
+- README
- - update spec
+- endianess
+- swar in the policies for < 4